Roche: History

 Founded in 1896 by Fritz Hoffmann-La Roche, the company was known early on for producing various vitamin preparations and derivatives.
 In 1934, it became the first company to mass-produce synthetic vitamin C, under the brand name Redoxon.
 During the Second World War, Roche collaborated with the Nazi regime in Germany and used forced labour in its German and Polish-based factories.
-They also moved all their Jewish employees to the United States to save them from Nazi attention.
+It also moved all its Jewish employees to the United States to save them from Nazi attention.

 In 1957, Hoffmann-La Roche introduced the class of tranquilizers known as benzodiazepines (with Valium and Rohypnol being the best known members).
 It manufactures and sells several cancer drugs and is a leader in this field.
 In 1956, the first antidepressant, iproniazid, was accidentally created during an experiment while synthesizing isoniazid.
 Originally, it had been intended to create a more efficient drug at combatting tuberculosis.
 Iproniazid, however, was revealed to have its own benefits; some people felt it made them feel happier.
 It was withdrawn from the market in the early 1960s due to toxic side-effects.

 In 1976, an accident at a chemical factory in Seveso, Italy, owned by a subsidiary of Roche, caused a large dioxin contamination.
 In 1982, the United States arm of the company acquired Biomedical Reference Laboratories for US$163.5 million.
 That company dated from the late 1960s, and was located in Burlington, North Carolina.
 That year Hoffmann-La Roche then merged it with all of its laboratories, and incorporated the merged company as Roche Biomedical Laboratories, Inc. in Burlington.
 By the early 1990s, Roche Biomedical became one of the largest clinical laboratory networks in the United States, with 20 major laboratories and US$600 million in sales.

 Roche has also produced various HIV tests and antiretroviral drugs.
 It bought the patents for the polymerase chain reaction (PCR) technique in 1992.
 In 1995, the era of highly active anti-retroviral therapy (HAART) was initiated by the United States FDA's approval of Hoffman LaRoche's HIV protease inhibitor, saquinavir.
 Within 2 years of its approval (and that of ritonavir 4 months later) annual deaths from AIDS in the United States fell from over 50,000 to approximately 18,000.
 On 28 April 1995, Hoffmann-La Roche sold Roche Biomedical Laboratories, Inc. to National Health Laboratories Holdings Inc. (which then changed its name to Laboratory Corporation of America Holdings).
 Roche acquired Syntex in 1994, and Chugai Pharmaceuticals in 2002.

 In 1998, Roche acquired Corange Ltd, the parent company of Boehringer Mannheim and DePuy Manufacturing for $11 billion.
 Boehringer Mannheim would be rebranded as Roche Diagnostics and DePuy was sold to Johnson & Johnson.